everchathq/everchathq/README.md

 ### Why join

-- **Have fun** 🤩 - Join channels that you can resonate with, find people you can connect with.
+- **Have fun** 🤩 - Join like-minded communities and find people you can resonate with.
-- **Get inspired** 🎨 - Find interesting topics and join the discussion.
+- **Get inspired** 🎨 - Discover interesting topics and join the discussion.
 Your opinion matters.
 - **Stay safe** 🔒 - Only show what you want.
 All your data is encrypted and secure.
 - **Be yourself** 👩‍🎤 - Anything you might be into is okay with us, whether you’re a weirdo or an average Joe.